 A customer sought out recommendations for his problem: “I have been experimenting with NinjaPear using my AI agents to find investors and leads for my company.”
 In this article, I’m going to show you how to build a full agentic lead generation system with PydanticAI, NinjaPear, and a small set of supporting tools, including the exact 4 loops, the code structure, and the GitHub project you can ship.

-A runnable starter repo with the 4 loops, Pydantic models, sample NinjaPear-shaped payloads, CSV seeds, suppressions, and tests.
+A runnable starter repo with the 4 loops, Pydantic models, synthetic CSV seeds, sample NinjaPear-shaped payloads, and tests.

 What this guide does

-This is a developer guide for building lookalike prospecting into an agentic SDR system.
+This is a developer guide for look alike prospecting inside an agentic SDR system.

 It covers four loops: